Octahedral Robotics for Accessing Complex Cavities and Narrow Spaces

 such as T-joints.
 The locomotion capabilities were tested in different real scenarios (see videos).
 We

-expect this type of deformable structure might have potential
+expect this type of machine might have future

-medicine since the platform shows the capability of anchoring on the
+applications in medicine since the platform is able to anchor on the

 interior of soft cavities.
-In the future, small octahedral robots
+Perhaps in the future, small OctaWorm robots

-Example of natural deformation modes of the robot (right).
+Figure2: Example of natural deformation modes of the robot explored under simulation.